Vaso Corporation Receives Notice of PPP Loan Forgiveness - News Break

 Vaso Corporation Receives Notice of PPP Loan Forgiveness

-PLAINVIEW, NY / ACCESSWIRE / June 24, 2021 / Vaso Corporation ('Vaso') (OTC PINK:VASO) today reported that the Company has received notice from the Small Business Administration ('SBA') that the loan it received from a lending institute in April 2020 under the Paycheck Protection Program ('PPP') of the CARES Act, approximately $3.6 million, together with all accrued interest, has been forgiven in full.
-The Company will account for this forgiveness of loan principal and interest as other income in its quarterly financial report for the three months ending June 30, 2021.www.dallassun.com
+PLAINVIEW, NY / ACCESSWIRE / June 24, 2021 / Vaso Corporation ("Vaso") (OTC PINK:VASO) today reported that the Company has received notice from the Small Business Administration ("SBA") that the loan it received from a lending institute in April 2020 under the Paycheck Protection Program ("PPP") of the CARES Act, approximately $3.6 million, together with all accrued interest, has been forgiven in full.
+The Company will account for this forgiveness of loan principal and interest as other income in its quarterly financial report for the three months ending June 30, 2021.www.accesswire.com